-Rebranding, as the term itself says, this thing is engaged in refreshing the overall brand.
-Rebranding can be defined as to revamp the entire brand identity.
+Rebranding, as the term itself, says this thing is engaged in refreshing the overall brand.
+Rebranding can be defined as revamping the entire brand identity.

-So, in this article, we will look at and understand the main ideology as well as the need behind the rebranding.
+So, in this article, we will look at and understand the main ideology as well as the need for rebranding.
 Furthermore, will look into some of the dos and don’ts of rebranding.

 Finally, studying 3 rebranding cases of successful companies.
 On that note, let’s begin.

 To start with, the main aim of any company is to expand its reach among the people.
 For this reason, they although started with one single product or category go on expanding them over time.
 Now many times, we observe that they do expand their products in a limited and relatable field or category only.
 Also, this rebranding scenario plays an important role in creating a unique identity among the competitors.